AndreaMovilla/Quality-Assurance/README.md

 > A package containing tools for automatic quantification analysis of NRRD PET images.

 Quality_Assurance.py performs an analysis of the quality of PET images compared to a reference image.

 The quality can be assessed in terms of volume accuracy, activity concentration accuracy and spatial resolution.
-This docuement gives a quick overview of the structure of the package.
-A detailed explanation of the quality metrics, requirements and instruction can be found in the "Aditional Documentation" file.
+This document gives a quick overview of the structure of the package.
+A detailed explanation of the quantification analysis and instructions can be found in the "Aditional Documentation" file.

 ---